-"Caution" used with the safety alert symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+"Caution" is used to indicate a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.

 "Warning" is used to indicate a potentially hazardous situation which, if not avoided, could result in death or serious injury.